What is the Reels Room

 Ticket prices varied from 10p a ticket for the 20 spin games up to 30p a ticket for the 80 spin games.
 However, because the room is so new, and not many players are playing it at the moment, it is hard to tell whether or not the number of spins will increase as more tickets are sold.
 When I tested the game, there were rarely more than 6 players in the game.

 However, that can be a good thing as it meant I had a good chance of winning, and win I did a few times.
 40 spins in total.

 How to spend your spin winnings

 The one thing that could be improved on this game is the experience after you've won the free spins.
-There was no call to action to use the spins, or indeed to tell you how to find the Release The Kraken game.
+There was no call to action to use the spins, or indeed to tell you how to find the game you need.

 The game is one of the mini-games that you can access from the bingo room, but to be honest I missed it the first time I played the game.
 Perhaps due to the icon not being very clear.

 I left the bingo lobby and returned to the homepage, looking around for the game but couldn't find it.
 In the end I had to use the search box before I finally got there.

 Once you enter the chosen slot game, it will recognise that you've won some spins and a message will appear asking you to claim your free bonus round.

 It seems as though these are awarded in blocks of spins according to what you won.
 So if you win 10 spins on one game, then 5 spins on another, you don't get 15 spins all at once.
 It will first give you the 10 spins, then once those are played out, it will give you the other 5.